-In 2016 and 2017, we had 36,173 and 49,894 student enrollments, respectively, in self-owned learning centers.
-We currently offer three flagship courses, namely Rise Start, Rise On and Rise Up, that are designed for students aged three to six, seven to twelve and 13 to 18, respectively.
+In 2017 and 2018, we had 51,381 and 73,054 student enrollments, respectively, in self-owned learning centers.
+We currently offer three flagship courses, namely Rise Start, Rise On and Rise Up, that are designed for students aged three to six, seven to 12 and 13 to 18, respectively.
 The curricula of Rise Start and Rise On use courseware that we have licensed from Houghton Mifflin Harcourt Publishing Company, or HMH, a leading American educational publisher, along with other self-developed content, while the curriculum of Rise Up is primarily based on our self-developed content.
 We also offer a number of complementary products to further enhance our students' learning experience, including Can-Talk, Rise Library Online, Rise Camp, Rise Workshop and Rise Overseas Study Tour.
+In addition, our courses and services have been extended to academic tutoring, test preparation and admissions consulting.

 We devote significant resources to curriculum development to ensure that our course offerings are up-to-date, engaging and effective.
 We also focus on teacher training through a set of rigorous and systematic processes and programs so that teachers in both self-owned learning centers and franchised learning centers are able to deliver our curricula at a level consistent with our standards.
-As of December 31, 2017, we had 1,543 teachers in self-owned learning centers.
+As of December 31, 2018, we had 1,911 teachers in self-owned learning centers.
 The quality of our course offerings and our unique teaching philosophy has helped us develop a strong and powerful brand that is attractive to parents.